JohanDegraeve/xdripswift/docs/direct-libre.md

 ## Watch connection diagnostics

-Open **Advanced Settings → Direct Libre → Connection diagnostics** with both apps open.
+Open **Advanced Settings → Direct Libre → Troubleshooting → Connection diagnostics** with both apps open.
 Refresh status, then **Start capture** and wait for confirmation.
 The Watch records locally without the phone; closing this page does not stop the capture.
 After the test, reopen both apps, **Stop and download**, then **Share report**.